Holmes-GU/MM-2021/README.md

 # Spatiotemporal Inconsistency Learning for DeepFake Video Detection
-The codes are coming soon!
+Thanks for your intersets.
+The codes are released at https://github.com/Tencent/TFace.